NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/ProstateZoneSegmentation/README.md

 1. Extend data augmentation (translation and scaling).
 1. Explore network extensions (deeper network, more filters).
-1. Add more regulatrizers and evaluate their effect on the outcome.
+1. Add more regulatrizers to prevent overfitting and evaluate their effect on the outcome.
 1. Initialize a new approach: Generative Adverserial Network?

 ## Progress and Next Steps